moua0131/City_Bike_Analystics/README.md

 ### Report Contents

 * Ridership findings from last year

-* Ridership start and end locations.
-Possible implications
+* Ridership start and end locations

-* Findings were used blah blah [here]
+* CitiBike Users

 * The